iamshour/iamshour/README.md

-I'm Ali Shour, a Freelance Full Stack Web Developer & UI designer 🚀 <br> I tend to Focus on small business & startups to stand out with a solid online presence 🙌🏼 <br> I'm a problem solving enthusiast, passionate for learning & exploring new languages, frameworks, and cool stuff! <br>
+I'm Ali Shour, a Freelance Full Stack Web Developer & UI designer 🚀 <br> I tend to Focus on small business & startups to stand out with a solid online presence 🙌🏼 <br> I'm a problem solving enthusiast, passionate for learning & exploring new languages/frameworks & 🆕🆒stuff!<br>

 <h4>My crafted web experiences are:</h4>